-Ensures fair compensation taking into account regulatory standards, objectives, risks and the requirements of the Group's Code of Conduct
+Ensures fair compensation taking into account regulatory standards, objectives, risks and the requirements of the Group's Code of Conduct regulated category and the performance of the Global Employee Share Ownership Plan.

 Duties: to prepare Board decisions on the compensation of Executive Officers and staff who have an impact on risk and risk management within the Bank.